 - communicate the contents of this policy to all pupils and parents to ensure that the school's expectations are transparent to all pupils and parents, and that expectations of, and responses to, behaviour are consistent, fair, proportionate, and predictable.
-Staff will do this by explicit teaching and frequent revisiting of routines and behaviour expectations, assemblies, as part of PHSE, discussed as part of pupil induction to the school etc.]; - apply this policy fairly, consistently, proportionately, and without discrimination, taking into account SEND as well as the additional challenges that some vulnerable pupils may face; - make reasonable adjustments for disabled pupils as required; - promote a teaching and learning ethos which encourages all pupils to attend and participate in lessons whatever their level of ability or need; - model positive behaviour; - not tolerate disruption to teaching, learning or school routines and take proportionate action to restore acceptable standards of behaviour; - challenge pupils to meet the school expectations and maintain the boundaries of acceptable conduct; - record incidents of poor behaviour and any given sanctions within the pupil's chronology on CPOMs; - provide praise, rewards and reinforce positive behaviour; - deal with incidents of bullying, discrimination, aggression and derogatory language quickly and effectively; - focus on de-escalation and preventative strategies rather than being solely reactive; - consider the welfare of the whole School community and ensure that the majority of pupils' education is not jeopardised by the disruptive behaviour of a minority of pupils; - contribute to the development of systems which support and reinforce positive behaviour; - recognise that there may be contributory factors which affect pupil's behaviour and respond according to individual need; - identify pupils who are experiencing difficulties in developing or sustaining appropriate behaviour and put in place general and targeted interventions to improve pupil behaviour and provide support.
-This could include: - more frequent engagement with pupils, parents and carers and wider professionals;
+Staff will do this by explicit teaching and frequent revisiting of routines and behaviour expectations, e.g. at the start of the school year and term, as part of assemblies, as part of PHSE, discussed as part of pupil induction to the school and whenever a situation arises that requires a reminder to be given. - apply this policy fairly, consistently, proportionately, and without discrimination, taking into account SEND as well as the additional challenges that some vulnerable pupils may face; - make reasonable adjustments for disabled pupils as required; - promote a teaching and learning ethos which encourages all pupils to attend and participate in lessons whatever their level of ability or need; - model positive behaviour; - not tolerate disruption to teaching, learning or school routines and take proportionate action to restore acceptable standards of behaviour; - challenge pupils to meet the school expectations and maintain the boundaries of acceptable conduct; - record incidents of poor behaviour and any given sanctions within the pupil's chronology on CPOMs; - provide praise, rewards and reinforce positive behaviour; - deal with incidents of bullying, discrimination, aggression and derogatory language quickly and effectively; - focus on de-escalation and preventative strategies rather than being solely reactive; - consider the welfare of the whole School community and ensure that the majority of pupils' education is not jeopardised by the disruptive behaviour of a minority of pupils; - contribute to the development of systems which support and reinforce positive behaviour; - recognise that there may be contributory factors which affect pupil's behaviour and respond according to individual need; - identify pupils who are experiencing difficulties in developing or sustaining appropriate behaviour and put in place general and targeted interventions to improve pupil behaviour and provide support.
+This could include:

-- 'green behaviour' cards; - additional emotional wellbeing support; - engaging with local partners and agencies to address specific challenges; - consideration of whether further professional referral is required eg. Early Help Steps to Success outreach support, intervention placement in a Pupil Referral Unit; - designing an Individual Education Plan (IEP) with set SEMH targets and support strategies embedded within; - contact parents if there is a problem with attendance, punctuality or equipment and about any concerns or problems that affect their child's work or behaviour; - set, mark and monitor homework and provide facilities for children to do homework in the school if required; - send parents an annual written report on their child's progress and arrange Parents' Evenings during which progress will be discussed; and - engage with and attend all training and development sessions to continually improve behaviour management and learn from best practice.
+- more frequent engagement with pupils, parents and carers and wider professionals; - 'green behaviour' cards; - additional emotional wellbeing support; - engaging with local partners and agencies to address specific challenges; - consideration of whether further professional referral is required eg. Early Help Steps to Success outreach support, intervention placement in a Pupil Referral Unit; - designing an Individual Education Plan (IEP) with set SEMH targets and support strategies embedded within or an Individual Behaviour Plan (IBP) in incidences where a child does not already have an IEP for academic reasons; - contact parents if there is a problem with attendance, punctuality or equipment and about any concerns or problems that affect their child's work or behaviour; - set, mark and monitor homework and provide facilities for children to do homework in the school if required; - send parents an annual written report on their child's progress and arrange Parents' Evenings during which progress will be discussed; and - engage with and attend all training and development sessions to continually improve behaviour management and learn from best practice.